matter-labs/zksync-era/docs/guides/external-node/00_quick_start.md

 ### System Requirements

+This configuration is approximate and should be considered as *minimal* requirements.

+- 32-core CPU
-- 32 GB of RAM and a relatively modern CPU
+- 64GB RAM
-- 50GB of storage for testnet instance
-- 700GB of storage for mainnet instance
+- SSD storage (NVME recommended):
+  - Sepolia Testnet - 10GB EN + 50GB PostgreSQL (at the time of writing, will grow over time, so should be constantly monitored)
+  - Mainnet - 3TB EN + 7TB PostgreSQL (at the time of writing, will grow over time, so should be constantly monitored)
+- 100 Mbps connection (1 Gbps+ recommended)

 ## Advanced setup

-If you need monitoring, backups, to recover from DB dump or a more customized postgres settings, etc, please see:
+If you need monitoring, backups, to recover from DB dump/snapshot or a more customized PostgreSQL settings, etc, please see:
 [ansible-en-role repo](https://github.com/matter-labs/ansible-en-role)